apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 |Fromage  |35.56      |

 We also evaluated our model on the mini-Imagenet dataset.
 Specifically, we worked on the few-shot setting where we add to the input two demonstrations -one with the correct label and another with a different label.
 As shown in the table above, the model's performance in this setting was poor, similar to what reported in the Frozen paper.
 We observed that the model suffers from recency bias (cite), meaning it almost always predict the label of the demonstration that is closest in proximity to the test input.
-(We plan to apply visual augmentation here as well)
+(We plan to apply visual augmentation here as well and try to handle order sensitivity)